Blackheath Primary School

 Mastering Number and Number Sense Times Tables

-In KS1 children complete a daily session of ‘Mastering Number’ which enables children to develop Number Sense: the ability to understand, relate and connect numbers.
+From Reception - Year 3, children complete a daily session of ‘Mastering Number’ which enables children to develop Number Sense: the ability to understand, relate and connect numbers.
 Children with strong number sense think flexibly and fluently about numbers, allowing them to be able to visualise and talk comfortably about numbers.
 In lower KS2, we teach the Times Table Fluency program from Number Sense.
 This is a daily, discrete session which teaches children automaticity within 36 essential multiplicative facts.
 Fluency with these facts reduces cognitive demand enabling children to become more successful mathematicians.

 Main Lesson